junxit/us-congress-bills-110/metadata.md

 - 2007-06-18 — Introduced in Senate
 - 2007-06-18 — Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2007-06-20 — Committee on Health, Education, Labor, and Pensions.
+Ordered to be reported with amendments favorably.
+- 2007-07-10 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Kennedy with an amendment in the nature of a substitute.
+Without written report.
+- 2007-07-10 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Kennedy with an amendment in the nature of a substitute.
+Without written report.
+- 2007-07-10 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 264.